 Here’s an interesting spin on a book report…

-I read the business book REWORK, wrote a 1,700+ word review of it, but then decided to change things up a bit by recording me reading the review to you in an audio book review of REWORK.
+I read the business book REWORK, wrote a 1,700+ word review of it, but then decided to change things up a bit by recording a REWORK book review in high quality audio.

 Many who read REWORK boast the collection of short essays will change the way you work, forever.